ianks/octodown/README.md

 [![Build Status](https://travis-ci.org/ianks/octodown.svg)](https://travis-ci.org/ianks/octodown)

-Ever wanted to easily preview what you markdown would look like _exactly_ on Github?
+Ever wanted to easily preview what your markdown would look like _exactly_ on Github?
 Ever wanted to do that from inside of a Terminal?
 Well this Gem is for you.
 Dead simple.
 Never get caught writing ugly markdown again.